Diversity Equity and Inclusion (DE&I)

 In her first book, Urban Trauma, A Legacy of Racism, Dr. Akbar introduces the Urban Trauma™ framework, unpacking how people of color live in a state of crisis due to oppressive societal systems, resulting in feelings of anger, rage, and hopelessness.
 In her second book, Beyond Ally: The Pursuit of Racial Justice, with wisdom and compassion, Dr. Akbar advances her racial justice work through the creation of the Ally Identity Model, which details the stages of allyship in dismantling systemic oppression.

 Dr. Akbar is a board-certified clinical psychologist and is an Assistant Clinical Professor at Yale University, School of Medicine.
-She is the CEO and founder of Integrated Wellness Group, psychotherapy practice specializing in treating race-based trauma since 2008.
+She is the founder of Integrated Wellness Group, psychotherapy practice specializing in treating race-based trauma since 2008.
 Dr. Akbar represents the American Psychological Association at the United Nations where she informs psychology practice within the international community.
 Dr. Akbar lives in New Haven with her husband and two children.
-In her spare time, she engages in mediation and yoga practices focused on healing and liberation from race-based trauma.
+In her spare time, she engages in meditation and yoga practices focused on healing and liberation from race-based trauma.